mc-mvnchu/PYTHON-MongoDB/README.md

 ## MongoDB
     MongoDB stores data in JSON-like documents, which makes the database very flexible and scalable
 #### Prerequisites
-* You can download a free MongoDB database at "https://www.mongodb.com"
+* You can download a free MongoDB database at [Link](https://www.mongodb.com/ "MongoDB Website")
-* Or get started right away with a MongoDB cloud service at ""https://www.mongodb.com/cloud/atlas" From the CLi you can insert the following `pip install pymongo`
+* Or get started right away with a MongoDB cloud service at [Link](https://www.mongodb.com/cloud/atlas "MongoDB Atlas") From the CLi you can insert the following `pip install pymongo`

 ### Test PyMongo